cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 JSON Data Model and Metadata Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The analysis information is modelled in the JSON format conforming to a specified JSON schema to ensure data is added in the structure and formatting predefined by collaboration physicists.
-If you want to know more about JSON, there is a tutorial on :doc:`JSON and JSON Schemas <../tutorials/json>`.
+If you want to know more about JSON, there is a tutorial on :doc:`JSON and JSON Schema <../tutorials/json>`.
 The platform draws inspiration from the Open Archival Information System (OAIS) recommended practices to ensure long-term preservation of captured assets.

 Each schema is directly provided or created with support by collaboration physicists and tested as well as revised several times to ensure that important information will be preserved.
 Throughout this process core components of an analysis are identified and structured in a comprehensive way.
 Each collaboration has its own unique schema to capture the workflow that fits their requirements and a flexible design of the schema allows each working group to tailor their input according to their specific requirements.
 This will allow the existence of a fast diversity of analyses.
 The flexibility provided allows to duplicate, delete, ignore and create content within the constraints of the schema some of which are conditional and will thus react to certain inputs in specific fields.